microsoft/genaiscript/docs/src/content/docs/reference/scripts/web-search.md

     order: 15
 ---

-The `retreival.webSearch` executes a web search using the Bing Web Search API.
+The `retrieval.webSearch` executes a web search using the Bing Web Search API.

 ## Web Pages